dtcxzyw/conservative-clang/README.md

 ## Performance

 I did some performance evaluation on llvm test-suite.
 This pass can result in ~10% performance degradation on average.
+A [PLDI'25 paper](https://web.ist.utl.pt/nuno.lopes/pubs/ub-pldi25.pdf) claims that most of the performance degradation (due to not leveraging UB in Clang frontend) can be recovered by LTO :)

 ## License